openvinotoolkit/model_server/src/example/SampleCpuExtension/README.md

 ## Creating cpu_extension library

-Compile the library by running `make cpu_extension BASE_OS=ubuntu` in root directory of this repository.
+Compile the library by running `make cpu_extension BASE_OS=ubuntu` in root directory of [Model Server repository](https://github.com/openvinotoolkit/model_server/tree/develop).
+The implementation of this library slightly differs from the template in OpenVINO™ repository and can be found in [SampleCpuExtension directory](https://github.com/openvinotoolkit/model_server/tree/develop/src/example/SampleCpuExtension).

 Shared library will be generated in the `lib` folder.
-Such library can be used to run Model Server, using `--cpu_extension` argument:
+Such library can be used to run Model Server, using `--cpu_extension` argument.

 ## Preparing resnet50 model